guyshech/guyshech.github.io/Moveo_HoneAssignment/README.md

 ## Task 1

 You can change the URL of the patent if you want to take another claims from other patent.
-You can akso use : 'https://worldwide.espacenet.com/advancedSearch?locale=en_EP' to find patent related to mobile communication.
+You can also use : 'https://worldwide.espacenet.com/advancedSearch?locale=en_EP' to find patent related to mobile communication.

 ## Task 3